sariidouuu/Uni-Projects/Software Engineering/BUDGET BUDDY/README.md

 ### ℹ️ Technical Note
 The application is distributed as a **.jar** file, ensuring it can run immediately without requiring a development environment (IDE).
+What?
 Looking for the source code?